 1. Introduction

-In an era marked by erratic weather patterns, shrinking arable land, and a rapidly growing global population, the agricultural sector is under unprecedented pressure to produce more with less.
+In an era manifest by changeable weather patterns, declining farmland , and a rapidly growing global population, the agricultural sector is under extraordinary pressure to produce more production with less sources.
 Traditional breeding methods, while foundational to crop improvement, often struggle to keep pace with the demands of modern farming.
-The time-intensive nature of conventional selection, combined with the complex interplay of environmental and genetic factors, calls for more precise and predictive tools in crop development.1,2
+The time-consuming and resource-intensive nature of conventional selection, combined with the complex interplay of environmental and genetic factors, calls for more precise and predictive tools in crop development.1,2

 One such revolutionary tool is genetic mapping—a scientific approach that allows researchers to navigate the intricate architecture of plant genomes.
-By identifying the specific locations of genes and genetic markers linked to desirable traits, genetic mapping empowers breeders to make data-driven decisions, accelerate the development of new varieties, and respond proactively to the challenges posed by pests, diseases, and climate stress.2,3
+By identifying the specific locations of genes and genetic markers linked to desirable traits, genetic mapping empowers breeders to make data-driven decisions, accelerate the development of new varieties, and respond proactively to the challenges posed by pests, diseases, and climate stress.

-Whether it's breeding rice varieties that can survive submergence, developing wheat resistant to rust, or enhancing the nutrient use efficiency of maize, genetic mapping is playing a central role in the evolution of agriculture.2,3 As we seek to build a more sustainable, resilient, and productive food system, genetic mapping stands out as a vital tool—charting the course toward superior crop varieties that can meet the needs of tomorrow.1,3
+Whether it's breeding rice varieties that can survive submergence, developing wheat resistant to rust, or enhancing the nutrient use efficiency of maize, genetic mapping is playing a central role in the evolution of agriculture.2,3 In the endeavor to build a more sustainable, resilient, and productive food system, genetic mapping emerge as a crucial tool guiding to development of superior crop varieties to meet future demands..1,3

 2. What Is Genetic Mapping?